-But locating the right person is not enough.
+But locating the right person is not enough for long term stability.
 You need to support them to realise their potential as quickly as possible by starting selling specific training from their very first day on the job.
 High-quality sales candidates, even in their most ignorant state, will not tolerate failure.
-They will not stay in a role they cannot see how to improve and finally succeed.
-Candidates with the real potential for selling are already impatient for success and will not patiently wait around being unproductive.
+They will not stay in a role where they cannot see how to improve and finally succeed.
+Candidates with real potential for selling are already impatient for success and will not wait around being unproductive.
 You also do not want them teaching themselves through trial and error as every mistake they make will reduce their commitment to your job and reflect directly on your companies reputation.

 3. Feeling they belong in the team and are valued

 When a newbie joins a team, unlike with the birth of a child into a family, they do not come as adorable babies but rather they arrive as opinionated and arrogant teenagers needing a strong yet still nurturing hand to ensure they reach their fullest adult capacity and take their rightful place in your team as adults.